List of NCAA Division I ice hockey programs

-The following is a list of the 62 schools that are fielding men's ice hockey teams in NCAA Division I in the current 2022–23 season, plus the 42 schools that are fielding women's teams in the de facto equivalent of Division I, the NCAA's National Collegiate division.
+The following is a list of the 63 schools that fielded men's ice hockey teams in NCAA Division I in the most recent 2024–25 season, plus the 45 schools that fielded women's teams in the de facto equivalent of Division I, the NCAA's National Collegiate division.

-Conference affiliations reflect those in place for the 2022–23 season.
+Conference affiliations reflect those in place for the current 2025–26 season.